Roger Goodell Contract: Report Claims New Demands Include $50M, Private Jet, Family Lifetime Health Insurance

 NFL commissioner Roger Goodell reportedly went above and beyond with his list of demands for his new contract — and quickly became a target on social media for mockery and tweeted punchlines as a result!

-According to Bleacher Report, Goodell (who first became the NFL Commissioner in 2006) is asking for a $49.5 million salary each year along with two major benefits that would last the rest of his lifetime: a private jet and health insurance for his family.
+According to Bleacher Report, Goodell (who first became the NFL commissioner in 2006) is asking for a $49.5 million salary each year along with two major benefits that would last the rest of his lifetime: a private jet and health insurance for his family.

 The report further states that these demands are part of Roger’s current contract negotiations with league owners.
 His current contract provides him with a compensation of nearly $30 million per year.
 Therefore, based on the report, he is requesting a $20 million raise.
 In an interview with ESPN, an owner reportedly claimed that such a high salary request “just seems too much” and is “offensive” and “unseemly.”